compilo-uk/fx-rate-importer/README.md

 # FX Rate Importer
-A low-latent & concurrent importer for FX rates, which fetches real-time quotes and persists them in a Cassandra data store.
+A low-latent & concurrent importer for FX rates, which provides an abstraction for fetching real-time quotes over REST.

 The importer is implemented using Scala's Fututre class to important the rates as quickly as possible, with minimum blocking operations.